Cataract Surgery, Complex Lens Disorders & Iris Repair in Singapore

 For more information, contact us to book an appointment at our eye care clinic in Singapore.

 Frequently Asked Questions About Cataract Surgery in Singapore

-This was the approach applicable for old-style cataract surgery.
+This was the approach applicable to old-style cataract surgery.
 A cataract does not need to be ‘ripe’ or ‘mature’ before it can be removed.
 With modern advances in cataract surgery, the lens can now be removed from the eye at any stage of development.
 In fact, surgery is much easier when the cataract is not too ‘ripe’ or ‘mature’.

 Ideally, your surgery should be done by a cataract specialist, who is a surgeon trained to a higher level in advanced cataract surgery.
 Although every eye surgeon can do cataract surgery, the level of skill and training may vary.
-A cataract specialist experienced in dealing with difficult cataract surgery and complex lens repair would be preferable, as he would be familiar with dealing with cataract complications.
-Although cataract complications are not very common, you would want a surgeon with more experience in this area, when it is your turn to have your cataract removed.
-You can visit our ophthalmologist in Singapore for cataract surgery or for any complex eye issues such as eye trauma, sports eye injury, or glaucoma surgery.
+A cataract specialist experienced in dealing with difficult cataract surgery and complex lens repair would be preferable, as he would be familiar with cataract complications.
+Although cataract complications are not very common, you would want a surgeon with more experience in this area when it is your turn to have your cataract removed.
+You can visit our ophthalmologist in Singapore for cataract surgery or any complex eye issues such as eye trauma, sports eye injury, or glaucoma surgery.

 About Dr Christopher Khng